GoogleCloudPlatform/functions-framework-cpp/examples/site/howto_create_container/README.md

 ```

 If needed, use the [online instructions][docker-install] to download and install
 this tool.
-This guide assumes that you have configured [sudoless docker], if
+This guide assumes that you have configured [sudoless docker].
+If
 you prefer replace all `docker` commands below with `sudo docker`.

 Verify the [pack tool][pack-install] is functional on our workstation.
 These
-instructions were tested with v0.17.0, they should work with newer versions.
+instructions were tested with v0.17.0, although they should work with newer
+versions.
 Some commands may not work with older versions.

 ```shell
 pack version